 We want to increase our impact to improve the welfare of farmed fish, and other animals impacted by the salmon farming industry.
 We are therefore, calling for a moratorium, with our partners the Scottish Salmon Think-Tank, Save Seil Sound, and the Salmon Aquaculture Reform Network Scotland (SARNS), on the growth of the salmon farming industry.
 We believe that expanding the industry without resolving these issues will only mean more environmental damage and more suffering.
 Sign our petition now!

-We believe that a moratorium on all growth of the industry should be introduced until the industry passes three tests:
+We believe that a moratorium on all growth of the industry should be introduced until the industry passes two tests:

 - Farmed salmon and cleaner fish have good lives that are worth living.